etingof/talks/devconf-horror-stories-of-iot-security/source/horror-stories-of-iot-security.rst

 * **IoT is easy**

-  * *Just add a $5 Arduino to a coffee pot*
+  * *Just add a $5 Arduino to a coffee maker*

 .. nextslide::

 * **IoT is easy**

-  * Just add a $5 Arduino to a coffee pot
+  * Just add a $5 Arduino to a coffee maker
   * *...and we are in IoT business!*

 .. nextslide::

 * **IoT is easy**

-  * Just add a $5 Arduino to a coffee pot
+  * Just add a $5 Arduino to a coffee maker
   * ...and we are in IoT business!
-  * *Hmm, they say our coffee pot wants a ransom...*
+  * *Hmm, our coffee maker demands a ransom...*

 .. nextslide::

 * **IoT is easy**

-  * Just add a $5 Arduino to a coffee pot
+  * Just add a $5 Arduino to a coffee maker
   * ...and we are in IoT business!
-  * Hmm, they say our coffee pot wants a ransom...
+  * Hmm, our coffee maker demands a ransom...
-  * *What do they mean by "security engineering"?*
+  * *What does "security engineering" mean?*

 .. nextslide::